 - subsidiarization of one of the largest U.S. defense computer contractors by one of the largest U.S. computer manufacturers, and the related spin-off of that subsidiary by initial public offering.

-Mr. Fenton was selected for inclusion on the 2012 Pennsylvania Super Lawyers list.
+Mr. Fenton has been selected for inclusion on the Pennsylvania Super Lawyers lists since 2004.

 Mr. Fenton serves as chair of the board of councilors of the Historical Society of Pennsylvania, one of the oldest historical societies in America and the repository of more than 21 million manuscript and graphic items encompassing more than 350 years of America’s history.
 He also is on the board of the Philadelphia Chapter of the Association for Corporate Growth (ACG), and has served as either a chapter committee chair, or an M&A East conference committee chair, for the past 5 years.